 Leaf Shredder: What is it?

-A leaf shredder is a tool wherein you can shred leaves.
+This very powerful tool can shred and mulch leaves.
 Well, that is a surprise, is it not?
 But sarcasm aside, what happens after is what is most interesting.
 This gardening tool is the only one that can make the by-products of leaves, so it is actually very vital to the process.

 So, what happens?
 You chuck in the dried leaves into the shredder.
-It spins at high-speed levels, then it will grind those, and out comes the fine leaf granules.
-This same job can also be done by a lawnmower; however, the result is not as fine as the shredder.
+It spins at high-speed levels, then it will grind and mulch those, and out comes the fine leaf granules.
+This same job can also be done by a leaf mulcher with a lawnmower; however, the result is not as fine as the shredder.
 The shredded leaves are the ones that you can easily make into useful items.